 - 4.1 Listed bodies are required to publish and use information on the composition of their Members to promote greater diversity of Board membership.
-This information is to be gathered by Scottish Ministers and then provided to public bodies, to enable public bodies to report on steps taken, or intended to be taken, towards ensuring diversity in relation to the protected characteristics of those members. - 4.2 During 2016 Tactran provided Scottish Government with the relevant contact information for all of its Board Members, to enable collection of this information.
-At the time of publishing this report the relevant information to enable reporting on this Specific Duty is awaited.
-The Equality & Human Rights Commission produced guidance on Board Diversity and the Public Sector Equality Duty published in October 2016, which the Partnership has since followed in seeking Council appointed members and making appointments of non-Council members.
-As a position statement, listed bodies are required to publish information on Board gender composition which, at 30 April 2021, was as follows:
+This information is to be gathered by Scottish Ministers and then provided to public bodies, to enable public bodies to report on steps taken, or intended to be taken, towards ensuring diversity in relation to the protected characteristics of those members. - 4.2 The Equality & Human Rights Commission produced guidance on Board Diversity and the Public Sector Equality Duty published in October 2016, which the Partnership has since followed in seeking Council appointed members and making appointments of non-Council members.
+As a position statement, listed bodies are required to publish information on Board gender composition which, at 30 April 2023 was as follows:

 Female No. Male No. Total

-Councillor Members 0 10 10
+Councillor Members 3 7 10

-Non-Councillor Members 2 3 5
+Non-Councillor Members 1 2 3

-2 (13%) 13 (87%) 15
+4 (31%) 9 (69%) 13